Blind woman vs. idiotic con men

 Marie Schulte

-Erin S. Baal (Suzy) & Benjamin Barlow (Sam)
+Erin S. Baal as Suzy and Benjamin Barlow as Sam.

 In his 1967 review of the Audrey Hepburn movie Wait Until Dark, legendary film critic Roger Ebert wrote that the classic thriller, about a blind woman being terrorized by three con men, depends on what he coined “an idiot plot.”
 Ebert summarized it as “one or more characters being idiots.
 They get trapped in a situation that they could easily get out of with common sense.
 But they don’t, being idiots.
 If they did, they’d solve the problem and the movie would be over.”